Why mono is better than stereo (sometimes)

 In summary, there are situations where mono is unavoidable.
 And there are many examples of recordings that sound wonderful in mono.

 Maybe mono isn't such a bad thing after all.

-My question now to RP readers is, does anyone actually prefer mono to stereo?
+My question now to Audio Masterclass visitors, does anyone actually prefer mono to stereo?